 Marino Engineering Associates

 With over 33 years of experience, MEA’s staff has provided services across the entire scope of geotechnical engineering and mine subsidence engineering.
-Geotechnical projects including various shallow and deep foundation
+Aspects of geotechnical projects including various shallow and deep foundation

 systems, design of all types of retaining structures, numerical